utmstack/Documentation/Installation/MasterServerInstallation.md

 Note: Use HTTPS in front of your server name or IP to access the login page.

 Click on the "Sign In" button to authenticate and access the UTMStack platform.

-## ISO Image
-The ISO Image option provides a bundled package that includes the Ubuntu Linux operating system and UTMStack components.
-This allows for a smoother installation process, especially in virtualized environments.

-### Prerequisites
-Before proceeding with the ISO Image installation, ensure that you have the following:

-* A supported hypervisor such as VMWare, Hyper-V, Proxmox, or OpenStack.
-* The UTMStack ISO Image downloaded and accessible.

-### Installation Steps
-Follow these steps to install UTMStack using the ISO Image:

-Create a new virtual machine in your preferred hypervisor.
-Attach the UTMStack ISO Image to the virtual machine.
-Configure the virtual machine settings, including CPU, RAM, and disk space allocation.
-Start the virtual machine and follow the on-screen instructions to complete the installation.

-By following the appropriate installation method outlined above, you can successfully set up the UTMStack Master Server and begin leveraging its powerful security management capabilities.

-Please note that additional configuration steps and post-installation tasks may be required.
-Refer to the UTMStack Master Server Installation Guide for comprehensive instructions and best practices.

-Now that the Master Server is installed, you can proceed to the next step, which is installing the UTMStack software on each server in your network.